tobyhodges/lesson-sprint-recommendations/tools.md

   Shared timers such as this can be useful to help coordinate sprint sessions between check-ins.
 - [GitPod](https://www.gitpod.io/)
-  provides a cloud-based development environments for projects.
+  provides a cloud-based development environment for projects.
   The service can deliver an interactive development environment for a project on GitHub, with dependencies and environment setup already taken care of, allowing contributors to begin working on a project without needing to